vgm5/Night_Of_100_Frights_ap_world/docs/en_bfbb.md

 ## What items and locations get shuffled?

-Golden Spatulas will always be shuffled.
-Optionally you can also shuffle lost socks, golden underwear, level items (see below) and purple shiny objects.
-Level items include:
+Upgrades like the Springs/Umbrella as well as Gum and Soap Ammo upgrades will always be shuffled.
+Optionally you can also shuffle keys(WIP) and scooby snacks(unimplemented).

-- the King Jellyfish Jelly from Jellyfish Fields,
-- the Steering Wheels from Downtown Bikini Bottom,
-- the Balloon Kids from Goo Lagoon,
-- the Museum Art from Rock Bottom,
-- the Security Override Buttons from Mermalair,
-- the Sandmans from Sand Mountain,
-- the Lost Campers from Kelp Forest,
-- the Power Crystals from Kelp Forest,
-- the Ship Cannons from Flying Dutchman's Graveyard

-## What is the goal of SpongeBob SquarePants: Battle for Bikini Bottom?
+## What is the goal of Scooby Doo: Night of 100 Frights?

-Same as vanilla, beat Robo-Spongebob.
+Same as vanilla, beat Tim Curry in a brawl to the death.